-While we were out hunting down Heilan Coos, we did a loop around the northern part of the Isle of Skye and found ourselves in the town of Dunvegan on the western coast.
+While we were out hunting down Heilan Coos, we wound up visiting the Isle of Skye while in the northern part of Scotland and found ourselves in the town of Dunvegan on the western coast.

 Originally, when I was searching for budget hotels in Scotland, I considered staying near Dunvegan in Edinbane.
 Because the area was so remote, fittingly the bed and breakfasts were much cheaper.
 But in retrospect, I’m glad we opted to stay in Portree instead, as it was far more central of a base.

 Dunvegan isn’t that far away distance-wise, but it took us the better part of the day to get there as we drove slowly around the coast counter-clockwise.
 When we arrived, we parked at the castle, paid our collective £23.50 admission fees (don’t forget, students and seniors get discounts, always) and spent an hour exploring the castle.

 The castle itself wasn’t so impressive, especially compared to all the other castles in Scotland, but I think it’s the sprawling grounds and gardens that are the selling point.

 After we shot a little footage for our Gangnam Style video, we saw a sign that said “seals, this way.”
 Curious, we followed, and then promptly paid the £5 each to take a boat ride out to see these alleged seals.
 Now, normally, I wouldn’t fall for such a tourist trap, but this looked fun, we had nothing else to do and, c’mon, seals!
 When is any sort of wildlife not cute?

 We wound up being the only three, aside from the driver—I don’t think you want any of us navigating the waters of Scotland alone!—in the little motor boat we took out to the island.
 It was less than a five minute-ride from the Dunvegan pier.
 I was expecting it would take awhile to wait for these seals to surface, but nope!
 They were ready for us, and they were everywhere.